atrocore/docs-old/modules/translations.md

 - manually: means that the system will never translate the field or attribute value automatically
 - automatically: means that the system will translate the field or attribute value automatically as soon as this value will be marked as to be translated.

+### "Translated" option configuration

+In the module settings you may enable an additional parameter for your multilingual text fields, namely the "translated" parameter.
+By default, its value is "false", however if you set this value to "true" you will be able to mark a text field as "translated".
+This value will be set automatically to "true" if the "automated translation" is enabled.
+You may set it to "false" if you are not happy with the quality of machine translation and want to edit it later.
+After the edition you may set the "translated" value to "true" manually to mark it as correctly translated.

+Please note that any information concerning the "translated" parameter hereafter is effective only in case it is enabled in settings.

 ### Translation rules configuration

 On the `Translation rules` panel all your translation configurations are reflected.
 To create a new translation rule click the `+` button on your panel.